osmanakol/HoloMail/README.md

 # HoloMail
-You send a lot of mail easily
+You can send a lot of mail easily